oracle/rwloadsim/docs/WORKING.md

 * Effectively, this means the wait time, which is Erlang (k=2) distributed with a mean of 0.02s, simulates user think time, during which no session is held.
-* Each worker thread will run until a certain stop condition is met
-- in this case the stop condition is stop exectime or stop after 60s.
+* Each worker thread will run until a certain stop condition is met; in this case the stop condition is stop exectime or stop after 60s.

 ## Navigation
 * [index.md](index.md) Table of contents